RakeshUP/cognite-take-home/README.md

 ### Tech Stack

 - React
-- TypeScript
-- Vite (for build tool and development server)
+- Vite(for build tool and development server)
-- TailwindCSS (for styling)
+- TailwindCSS(for styling)
-- Faker (for generating random data)
+- Faker(for generating random data)

 ### Features